JonathanGarro/sims-portal-releases/README.md

 - Patch (0.0.X) releases are minor bug fixes and code enhancements.
 - Minor (0.X.0) and major (X.0.0) releases introduce new features and follow the Washington DC Metro system's station names on the Red Line, starting at Shady Grove.

+# 1.4.1 (Grosvenor-Strathmore) - 2023-07-25

+## New Features

+### User Profiles

+- **Inactive Member Listing**: The members page on the public section of the site now allows viewers to toggle between active and inactive members.
+The pagination buttons have also received new styling.

+## Changes

+- **Data Readiness Link**: The site footer has been updated to include a link to the [Data Readiness Toolkit](https://preparecenter.org/toolkit/data-readiness-toolkit/).
+- **Redesigned Support Profile Pages**: The support profile pages have been cleaned up with a simpler navigation structure and new iconography.

+## Fixes

+- **Profile Assignment Data Model Upgrade**: The system previously allowed multiple rows per profile, per member in the `users_profiles` lookup table.
+For example, if a member was assigned web viz tier 3, then later assigned web viz tier 4, the original record would be retained and the front end would filter the `max()` tier.
+This caused problems when admins tried to delete old records through the admin portal.
+The new route deletes existing records for the user in that profile type before assigning the new one in order to maintain a 1-1 relationship of users' profiles and tiers.
+- **Fix PSQL Conditionals for 403 Pages**: The conversion from SQLite to PostgreSQL for the backend broke some SQLAlchemy queries because of how booleans are handled (`True` instead of `1`).
+All instances of the 403 error page redirect now use the correct syntax.

 # 1.4.0 (Grosvenor-Strathmore) - 2023-07-24

 ## New Features